sadafawan-dev/CodeAlpha_Stock-Portfolio-Tracker/README.md

-# 💬 Basic Chatbot
+# 📊 Stock Portfolio Tracker

 ## 📘 Overview
-This project focuses on building a simple rule-based chatbot that can respond to basic user inputs such as greetings and farewells.
-It demonstrates fundamental Python programming concepts like conditional statements, loops, and functions.
+This project focuses on building a simple command-line stock portfolio tracker that calculates the total investment value based on predefined stock prices.
+It demonstrates Python fundamentals such as dictionaries, loops, and file handling.

 ## 🎯 Objective
-To design a text-based chatbot that provides predefined responses to user input using simple rule-based logic.
+To create a simple tool that calculates total investment value from user-input stock names and quantities using hardcoded stock prices.

 ## 🚀 Features
-- Responds to user inputs such as “hello”, “how are you”, and “bye”
-- Uses rule-based logic with if-elif statements
+- Accepts user input for stock names and quantities
+- Uses a predefined dictionary to store stock prices
+- Calculates total investment value
+- Optionally saves results in a `.txt` or `.csv` file
-- Interactive text-based console interface
+- Simple and user-friendly console interface
-- Easy to modify and extend with additional responses

 ## 🧠 Tech Stack
 - Python
-- If-elif statements
+- Dictionaries for data storage
-- Functions and loops
+- Loops and conditional statements
-- Console input/output
+- File handling (optional)

 ## ⚙️ How It Works
-1. The chatbot receives user input from the console.
-2. It checks the input using if-elif statements to find a matching predefined response.
-3. The chatbot prints the appropriate reply to the console.
-4. The conversation continues until the user types “bye”.
+1. A dictionary stores stock symbols and their corresponding prices (e.g., {"AAPL": 180, "TSLA": 250}).
+2. The user enters stock names and quantities.
+3. The total investment value is calculated by multiplying quantity by price.
+4. The result is displayed and optionally saved to a file.

-## 💡 Example Conversation
+## 💡 Example Output

-You: hello
-Bot: Hi!

-You: how are you
-Bot: I'm fine, thanks!

-You: bye
-Bot: Goodbye!
+Enter stock name: AAPL
+Enter quantity: 5

+Enter stock name: TSLA
+Enter quantity: 3

+Your total investment value is: $1650
+Results saved to portfolio.txt